75 (Mostly) Free, Fun, and Cheap Things to Do with Kids

 Family Fun Things to Do

 Wondering what to do for fun that everyone will enjoy?
-Finding things to do with kids that everyone in the family appreciates doesn’t have to be complicated.
+Finding things to do with kids that the whole family appreciates doesn’t have to be complicated.
 Try one of these family-centric things to do that are free:

 - Create a scrapbook together.
 Let everyone choose their favorite photos to contribute.
 Work together or take turns building the pages using a site like Shutterfly.
 Sign up for their email list when you create your account and wait to purchase the book until you have a coupon for a free photo book purchase to get it printed.

 - Plan the perfect family vacation.
-It’s the ideal way to not only teach your kids to daydream and travel, but to set goals, research, and learn about new places.
-Not to mention, they’ll learn to save up for things like vacations and pay in cash instead of credit cards.
+It’s the ideal way to not only teach your kids to daydream and travel, but to set goals, research, and learn about the best places.
+Not to mention, they’ll learn to save up for things like family vacations and pay in cash instead of credit cards.

 - Teach your kids how to braid hair.
 There are some crazy braiding videos out there on YouTube if you want to get fancy.
 I learned to braid as a kid, and it’s a skill that’s come in very handy with two daughters.